-Joshua Seftel is a 2017 Emmy nominee and Peabody Awards Finalist for his Vox series Secret Life of Muslims.
-The set of timely and poignant documentaries has had more than 30 million views since Election Day.
+Joshua Seftel is a 2017 Emmy nominee and Peabody Awards Finalist for creating the landmark Vox series Secret Life of Muslims.
+The timely and poignant set of documentaries has had more than 35 million views since Election Day.
 His 2016 award-winning documentary The Many Sad Fates of Mr. Toledano, produced with Morgan Spurlock and Steve Tisch, premiered at the Tribeca Film Festival and was the most viewed New York Times Op-Docs of the year.

 Seftel began his career in documentaries at age 22 with his Emmy-nominated Lost and Found about Romania’s orphaned children.
 The film led to the American adoption of thousands of Romanian orphans.
 He followed this with several films including the political campaign film Taking on the Kennedys, selected by Time Magazine as one of the “ten best of the year”; the underdog sports film The Home Team which premiered at SXSW, and the behind-the-scenes film about Annie’s Broadway revival It’s the Hard Knock Life which the New York Times called “delightful.”